 - Add more funds to your MP2 savings account

-- Reward yourself (and the family)
+- Reward yourself (and family)

-- Buy insurance
+- Buy insurance for a safety net

-- Start saving for early retirement with PERA
+- Start saving for retirement with PERA

 - Spend on annual medical check-ups and supply of vitamins and medicines